engamo/404-not-found-challenge/README.md

 <!-- OVERVIEW -->

 ## Overview
- It was a great experience working on this error page challenge, I have learnt more about responsive designs and I have also been able to build my confidence in working on a solo project. :)
+ It was a great experience working on this error page challenge, I have learned more about responsive designs and I have also been able to build my confidence in working on a solo project.

 ## Contact